canonical/launchpad-manual/docs/user/explanation/teams/team-repositories.rst

 branch in a team-owned repository.
 Git will make sure that each push doesn't overwrite the work that is already there.
-If there is a conflicting commit already pushed by someone else, your push is rejected until you integrate their commits by fetching and merging or rebasing, before pushing again.
+If there is a conflicting commit already pushed by someone else, your push is rejected until you integrate their commits by fetching and merging or rebasing.

-Unlike with lightweight checkouts in the now deprecated Bazaar, every team member who clones a git repository gets a complete local copy of its branches and full commit history.
+Every team member who clones a git repository gets a complete local copy of its branches and full commit history.
 You can commit to existing branches or create new ones, and inspect the entire history offline.
 To share your work with the team, push it to a branch of the team repository.

 A typical workflow looks like this:

 #.
 Clone the shared repository so you have a full local copy.
 #.
 Switch to a branch (or create a new one) and commit changes to it.
 #.
 Fetch and integrate any new commits your teammates have pushed.
 #.
-Push your commits to the upstream branch in the team repository.
+Push your commits to the remote branch in the team repository.

 Setting up a team repository
 ----------------------------